Werner Enterprises Named a 202 - GuruFocus.com

 OMAHA, Neb., Nov.
-16, 2022 (GLOBE NEWSWIRE) -- Werner Enterprises ( WERN), a premier transportation and logistics provider, is proud to be named among the 2022 “Top Companies for Women to Work For in Transportation” by the Women in Trucking (WIT) Association’s Redefining the Road magazine.
-This is the fifth consecutive year Werner has earned this recognition.
+22, 2022 (GLOBE NEWSWIRE) -- Werner Enterprises ( WERN), a premier transportation and logistics provider, announced its recognition as a 2022 “Top Food Chain Provider” by Food Chain Digest, the official magazine of Food Shippers of America (FSA).

-“At Werner, we are committed to creating a diverse and inclusive workforce and we are proud this award recognizes our culture that fosters gender diversity,” said Chairman, President and Chief Executive Officer Derek Leathers.
-“Our female driver population is nearly double the national average for trucking companies at 13 percent and we continually identify ways to increase female representation across the board.”

-The annual WIT award highlights companies in the industry that are friendly for women in both professional driver and corporate capacities and demonstrate a commitment to continually improving work environments.
-More than 22,000 transportation professionals participated in an industry-wide vote that determined the list.
+Food Chain Digest’s Top Food Chain Provider program highlights third-party logistics companies (3PLs), freight brokers, motor carrier, rail/intermodal and maritime companies that excel in providing capabilities and service to food transportation, logistics, distribution and supply chain management.
+The publication implemented this recognition program for the first time this year to serve as a resource to food shippers as they manage their supply chain strategy and execution.

+“We are honored to be named a Top Food Chain Provider in Food Chain Digest’s inaugural class of recipients,” said Craig Callahan, Werner’s Executive Vice President and Chief Commercial Officer.
+“Supporting our nation’s food supply and infrastructure is vital.
+This designation is a testament to the hard work our drivers and associates provide to our clients in the food industry.”

+“Food shippers rely upon their logistics partners and carriers to help manage a productive, efficient and seamless food chain,” said Brian Everett, group publisher and editorial director of Food Chain Digest.
+“This program highlights leaders like Werner, helping shippers navigate through their food chain challenges and accomplish their business goals.”

+FSA brings together a community of supply chain and logistics professionals from the food and beverage industry and their suppliers to facilitate education and networking opportunities to improve supply chain efficiencies.
+To view a full list of companies recognized, visit here.

-Acquired by Werner in early November, ReedTMS Logistics also received this prestigious recognition.
-The complete list of winners can be found on the WIT website.
-To learn more about Werner Enterprises or how our associates are moving the trucking industry forward through innovation, visit www.werner.com.
+To learn more about Werner Enterprises and how our associates are moving the trucking industry forward through technology and innovation, visit www.werner.com.

 About Werner Enterprises